petarturukalo/gtune/README.md

 steps involved in getting this frequency reading from digital audio signal samples read from an input device.

-1. Normalise samples into range -1 to 1 (both ends inclusive).
-The max sample of the samples chunk gets normalised to 1, and the min to -1.
+<s>1.
+Normalise samples into range -1 to 1 (both ends inclusive).
+The max sample
+of the samples chunk gets normalised to 1, and the min to -1.</s> (See code and comments in it about skipping this step.)
 2. Preprocess the normalised samples by running a Hanning window on it.
 3. Run a fast Fourier transform on the normalised samples to convert them from time domain to frequency domain.
 The input to FFT are the normalised samples and the output are complex numbers.